DiceDB/docs/src/content/docs/tutorials/realtime-leaderboard.md

 Once the CLI connects to the database, fire the following commands to ingest player scores.

 ```
-SET aquaman 5
+JSON.SET match:1:player:1 $ {"name": "aquaman", "score": 5}
-SET batman 7
+JSON.SET match:1:player:2 $ {"name": "batman", "score": 5}
-SET cyclops 2
+JSON.SET match:1:player:3 $ {"name": "cyclops", "score": 2}
-SET deadpool 9
+JSON.SET match:1:player:4 $ {"name": "deadpool", "score": 9}
 ```

-Note: If you were using REdis, then you'd need to use Sorted Set to build the leaderboard but with DiceDB, you can use the `SET` command to store the score against the player as a top-level key, value pair.
+Note: If you were using Redis, then you'd need to use Sorted Set to build the leaderboard but with DiceDB, you can use the `JSON.SET` command to store the metadata and score against the player as a top-level key, value pair.

 ## Querying the data